c-trie++: A Dynamic Trie Tailored for Fast Prefix Searches: Introduction

 \subsection{Related Work}

-Keyword dictionaries are an integral data structure with a plethora of applications (e.g., $n$-gram language models~\cite{pibiri17ngram}, compression~\cite{fischer17lz78}, input method editors~\cite{kudo11language}, query auto-completion~\cite{hsu13topk}, or range query filtering~\cite{zhang18surf} ).
+Keyword dictionaries are an integral data structure with a plethora of applications (e.g., $n$-gram language models~\cite{pibiri17ngram}, compression~\cite{fischer17lz78}, input method editors~\cite{kudo11language}, query auto-completion~\cite{hsu13topk}, or range query filtering~\cite{zhang18surf}).
 As a well-studied abstract data type they also have many representations.
 We refer to standard literature like \cite[Chapter 5.2]{sedgewick14algorithms}, \cite[Chapter 28]{mehta04handbook}, or \cite[Chapter 8.5.3]{navarro16compact} for an introduction to common representations like tries.
-Here, we highlight some of the most recent representations.
-For the analysis, we assume that the dynamic set $\setKeys{}$ consists of $k$ keywords with a total length of $n := \sum_{K \in \setKeys} |K|$.
-For the operations we take an input string of length~$m$.
+Here, we highlight some of the most recent representations, which are all (compact) tries.
+A major design choice for a trie is whether to \emph{compact} the unary edges, spawning two lines of research, which we want to analyze in the following.